Key Findings

 Economic hardship contributes to shorter lifespans in distressed communities.

-• A 6-year gap in life expectancy separates the typical prosperous county from a distressed one.
-Residents of affluent counties can expect to reach 79 years of age, while those in the typical distressed county only live to age 73.
+• A 7-year gap in life expectancy separates the typical prosperous county from a distressed one.
+Residents of affluent counties can expect to reach 79 years of age, while those in the typical distressed county only live to age 72.

 Conclusion

 The DCI provides a window into the importance of place and how it shapes lives.
 It illuminates how economic, social, and racial divides intertwine with each other at the neighborhood scale with far-reaching consequences.
-The DCI’s salience across the defining economic and social issues of our time makes it a valuable tool for academics, policymakers, businesses, civil society, the media, and anyone with a stake in understanding how the American experience differs from place to place.
+The DCI’s relevance to the key economic and social challenges of our era makes it a valuable resource for academics, policymakers, businesses, civil society, the media, and anyone interested in understanding the diverse American experiences across different places.